esensar/neovim-java/plugin-host/README.md

 It provides `NeovimJavaPluginHost` which holds everything needed to communicate with neovim.
 It provides a simple `start` method to connect to neovim via `stdio` (useful for plugins).
 It immediately loads API info, to be a able to provide `PluginApi` functionality, which enables easy command and autocommand creation.

-This module also provides annotations for even easier command and autocommand creation (`@Command` and `@Autocommand`).
+This module also provides annotations for even easier command and autocommand creation (`@NeovimCommand` and `@NeovimAutocommand`).

 Include it in your dependencies:
 Maven:
 ```xml
 <dependency>
   <groupId>com.ensarsarajcic.neovim.java</groupId>